irmen/prog8/docs/source/libraries.rst

     Normally you should just use a comparison expression (``x < y``)

 lsb (x)
-    Get the least significant byte of the word x.
+    Get the least significant (or 'lower') byte of the value x.
 Equivalent to the cast "x as ubyte".

 msb (x)
-    Get the most significant byte of the word x.
+    Get the most significant (or 'higher') byte of the word value x.
+    If x is a value greater than a word, it will not actually return the *highest* byte of this value, but it will only look a the lower word part of this value and return the higher byte from that.
+    More accurately, you'll get bits 8-16 of the value x.
+So msb($1234) is $12, whereas msb($123456) is $34.
+    If you want to extract the actual highest byte from a long value, we call that the 'bank' byte and you can do that using ``bnk(x)``.

+bnk (x)
+    Get the 'bank' byte from the value x.
+This means bits 16-24 of that value: bnk($1234567) = $12.
+    If x is a word or smaller, bnk(x) will always be zero.
+    You can consider this equivalent to the expression ``lsb(x >> 16)``.

 mkword (msb, lsb)
     Efficiently create a word value from two bytes (the msb and the lsb).
 Avoids multiplication and shifting.